Spatchcocked Turkey is a game-changer when it comes to preparing the bird for the big feast.

 - Add the onions, carrots and celery and continue to cook for another 5 minutes.

-- Add the chicken stock, and then the thyme and bay leaf and simmer for 45 minutes.
+- Add the turkey or chicken stock, and then the thyme and bay leaf and simmer for 45 minutes.

 - Strain the stock through a fine mesh sieve/strainer into a large measuring cup and discard the solids.